Do Female Goats Have Wattles?

 And, in most cases, they are not harmful to the goat other than making it need extra care and attention.

-Wattles, as I have said earlier, are just hair-covered appendages of the flesh on the throat area of the goat.
+Wattles or goat neck balls, as I have said earlier, are just hair-covered appendages of the flesh on the throat area of the goat.

 Wattles are dominant, just like blue eyes or polled genetics.
 They serve no purpose other than making the goat look different and unique.
 They are neither protective nor harmful to the goats.